Yardboy/advent-of-code/README.md

-# advent2018
+# advent-of-code
-My Advent of Code 2018 programs
+My Advent of Code 2018-2019 programs

 _Note: I simply took a swing at each puzzle and worked it till I got the answer, with no further tweaking or refactoring._